San Jose Sharks Logo

 San Jose Sharks LogoSan Jose Sharks Logo PNG

-The San Jose Sharks California logo contains the hockey club’s mascot, a shark, depicted at the moment of the battle fuse.
-It symbolizes strength and assertiveness, the ability to go to the end in their quest for victory, characteristic of the team’s playing style.
+The California team, San Jose Sharks logo, features the hockey club’s mascot – a shark depicted in a moment of battle fervor.
+It symbolizes strength and assertiveness, the ability to go to the end in its pursuit of victory, characteristic of the team’s playing style.

 San Jose Sharks: Brand overview